City of Fort Collins Climate Dashboard

 (46% of inventory)

-Emissions have decreased 41% since 2005 Emissions from electricity use are caused by fossil fuel combustion.
-Fort Collins' electricity is generated by coal, hydropower, wind and solar resources, with a small amount from natural gas.
+Emissions have decreased 43% since 2005 Emissions from electricity use are caused by fossil fuel combustion.
+Fort Collins' electricity is generated by coal, natural gas, hydropower, wind and solar resources.

 Ground Travel